Japan, U.S., South Korea to hold missile tracking drill amid North Korea crisis

 North Korea has fired missiles over Japan as it pursues nuclear weapons and ballistic missiles in defiance of U.N. sanctions and international condemnation.
 On Nov.
 29, it test-fired an intercontinental ballistic missile which it said was its most advanced yet, capable of reaching the mainland United States.

-This week’s exercises will be the sixth drills sharing information in tracking ballistic missiles among the three nations, the defense force said.
+This week’s exercises will be the sixth drills sharing information in tracking ballistic missiles among the three nations, the defence force said.

 North Korea’s missile test last month prompted a U.S. warning that North Korea’s leadership would be “utterly destroyed” if war were to break out.
 The Pentagon has mounted repeated shows of force after North Korean tests.